Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Experiments and results

 \subsection{Prediction of $E$ on QM9 with random split}

-Complementary to the first experiment, we also trained an ensemble to predict the total energy $E$ of the QM9 dataset using the same data split.
-The test set results are presented in the second row of Table~\ref{tab:results}.
-The ensemble model achieved a MAE = 0.0101 eV, which is a little higher than when predicting $U_0$, suggesting predicting $E$ is harder.
+Complementary to the first experiment, we trained an ensemble to predict the atomisation energy $E$ of the QM9 dataset using the same data split.
+This allows for more direct comparison with results from subsequent experiments using the PC9 dataset.
+The test set results are presented in the second row of table~\ref{tab:results}.
+The ensemble model achieved a MAE = 0.0101 eV, which is a little higher than when predicting $U_0$, indicating that predicting $E$ is slightly harder.
 A similar finding was reported in~\cite{pc9} using a SchNet~\cite{schnet} model.

-The uncertainty estimates were likewise re-calibrated by fitting an isotonic regression calibration function on the validation set and applying it on the test set leading to an average scaling factor of 0.3116 (SD = 0.3966) on the test set, effectively shrinking the predictive distribution similarly to the first experiment.
-Also in this case we found that the model succeeds at assigning uncertainty estimates that correlates with the error and the model is well calibrated.
-Both ENCE and CV results are similar to the first experiment.
-Uncertainty calibration figures for this experiment are included in the supplementary material~\ref{fig:uncertainty_evaluation_qm9E}.
+The uncertainty estimates were likewise recalibrated by fitting a recalibration function on the validation set and applying it on the test set resulting in an average scaling factor of 0.3116 (SD = 0.3966) on the test set, effectively shrinking the predictive distribution similarly to the first experiment.
+Uncertainty calibration plots for this experiment are included in the supplementary material in figure~\ref{fig:uncertainty_evaluation_qm9E}.
+As in the first experiment, we found that the model succeeds at assigning uncertainty estimates that correlates with the expected error and the model is well calibrated in terms of ENCE and SSE.